 This led to the Harvard Cyclotron Facility using protons for medical treatments.
 They began treatment of the pituitary gland and developed specialized techniques for treating other conditions such as arteriovenous malformations (AVM).
 During the 1960s, these facilities worked to expand proton treatments to include choroidal melanomas, chondrosarcomas, chordomas, and various cancers located in the brain.
 However, this early work was limited due to the inability to perform 3-D imaging and the reliance on treatment in facilities primarily dedicated to physics research.

 The development of the CT scanner in the 1970s allowed for the treatment of almost any site in the body.
 The subsequent development of MRI, SPECT, and PET scanning has further improved the ability to define the target, allowing even further benefits to proton therapy.

-In the 1980s design and construction began on the first dedicated clinical proton facility at Loma Linda University Medical Center in California, which has treated over 18,000 patients with proton therapy.
+In the 1980s design and construction began on the first dedicated clinical proton facility at Loma Linda University Medical Center in California.
 The Proton Therapy Cooperative Group (PTCOG) was also created during the 1980s for scientists to exchange ideas on the development of proton therapy.
 This group continues to meet on a regular basis to present both clinical and basic science research to the international proton therapy community.

-Over 130,000 patients have now been treated with proton therapy worldwide.
-There are 19 facilities operating in the U.S. with several facilities currently under construction or in the planning stages.
+Patients are now being treated with proton therapy worldwide.
+There are facilities operating in the U.S. with several facilities currently under construction or in the planning stages.
 Many experts argue that without clinical trials, the therapy is not proven to be superior to x-ray therapy.
 Some centers are making clinical trials a priority to help determine which cancers are best treated by protons.